OpenNTF/org.openntf.domino/README.md

 OPENNTF
 =======
 This project is an OpenNTF project, and is available under the Apache Licence V2.0.
 All other aspects of the project, including contributions, defect reports, discussions, feature requests and reviews are subject to the OpenNTF Terms of Use - available at [http://openntf.org/Internal/home.nsf/dx/Terms_of_Use](http://openntf.org/Internal/home.nsf/dx/Terms_of_Use).

+YourKit is kindly supporting OPENNTF open source projects with its full-featured Java Profiler.
+YourKit, LLC is the creator of innovative and intelligent tools for profiling Java and .NET applications.
+Take a look at YourKit's leading software products:
+<a href="http://www.yourkit.com/java/profiler/index.jsp">YourKit Java Profiler</a> and
+<a href="http://www.yourkit.com/.net/profiler/index.jsp">YourKit .NET Profiler</a>.